Pub Tenancies - Spotlight On Lancashire

 With extensive rooms upstairs, there is also scope to let guest rooms and offer wedding packages etc. There is competition in the area from other pubs and hospitality businesses, however with upwards of 54,000 residents in the pub’s catchment area there is great potential for trade.

 If you’re looking for a pub tenancy or lease in the Lancashire area and haven’t yet seen your perfect pub, get in touch with our team.
 We may have an opportunity coming up soon that’s not currently listed on our site, or have a pub just over the border in Cumbria, Yorkshire, Merseyside or Greater Manchester.
-Click on the link below to request a call back, or apply to run a pub here.
+Apply to run a pub here.